mmore500/downstream/joss/paper.md

 # Statement of Need

-Efficient data stream processing is crucial modern computing systems, where workloads of continuous, high-volume data have become more prevalent [@Cordeiro2016].
+Efficient data stream processing is crucial in modern computing systems, where workloads of continuous, high-volume data have become more prevalent [@Cordeiro2016].
 Applications of data stream processing include sensor networks [@Eiman2003], distributed big-data processing [@he2010comet], real-time network traffic analysis [@Johnson2005;@Muthukrishnan2005], systems log management [@Fischer2012], fraud monitoring [@RajeshwariU2016], trading in financial markets [@Agarwal2009], environmental monitoring [@Hill2009], and astronomical surveys [@Graham2012], which all generate data at rates that exceed practical storage capacity, while requiring analysis across varying time horizons.

-Within the context of the broader ecosystem of tools for data stream processing, Downstream targets, in specific, use cases requiring best-effort downsampling within fixed memory capacity.
+Within the broader ecosystem of tools for data stream processing, Downstream targets, in specific, use cases that require best-effort downsampling within fixed memory capacity.
 Within this domain, Downstream especially benefits scenarios involving:
 1. real-time operations, due to support for $\mathcal{O}(1)$ data processing;
 2. need for compact memory layout with minimal overhead, especially where individual data items are small (e.g., single bits or bytes) relative to bookkeeping metadata or where curated downsamples are frequently copied/transmitted; and/or